rjcmarkelz/BIS180L_web/_posts/2015-05-14-RNAseq-Annotation.md

 ```

 ### GO visualization

+If you were not able to run `goseq` then you can download the [output as an .Rdata file](http://jnmaloof.github.io/BIS180L_web/data/GO.out.Rdata)

+Then from  within R (only if you downloaded the file).
+You may need to update the path.

+    load("GO.out.Rdata")

+This creates an object "GO.out" that otherwise would have been created by goseq.
+You can look at it with:

+    GO.out[GO.out$over_represented_pvalue < 0.05,]

 Looking through a long list can be tough.
 There is a nice visualizer called [REVIGO](http://revigo.irb.hr/).
 To use it we need to cut and paste the column with the GO term and the one with the p-value.
 Use the command below to print these to columns to the console: